A Global Torelli Theorem for Calabi-Yau Manifolds: Introduction

-In Appendix \ref{appi} we include some facts about the structures of the period domain $D$ which are known to experts but important to our discussions.
-We mainly follow Section 3 in \cite{schmid1} to interpret the classifying space $D$, its compact dual $\check{D}$, the tangent space of $D$, and the tangent space of $\check{D}$ as quotients of Lie groups and Lie algebras respectively in a general way.
+In Appendix \ref{preliminary} we review some facts about the structures of the period domain $D$ which are known to experts but important to our discussions.
+We mainly follow Section 3 in \cite{schmid1} to discuss the classifying space $D$, its compact dual $\check{D}$, the tangent space of $D$, and the tangent space of $\check{D}$ as quotients of Lie groups and Lie algebras respectively.
 Moreover, we describe the relation between the period domain and the unipotent Lie group $N_+=\exp(\mathfrak{n}_+)$, which is the corresponding Lie group of the nilpotent Lie algebra.
 We also describe the matrix representation of elements in those Lie groups and Lie algebras if we fix a base point in $D$ and an adapted basis for the Hodge decomposition of the base point.

 Now we briefly recall the history of the Torelli problem.
 The idea to study the periods of abelian varieties on Riemann surfaces goes back to Riemann.
 In 1914 Torelli asked wether two curves are isomorphic if they have the same periods.
 See \cite{Tor} for detail.
 In \cite{aw1} Weil reformulated the Torelli problem as follows: Suppose for two Riemann surfaces, there exists an isomorphism of their Jacobians which preserves the canonical polarization of the Jacobians, is it true that the two Riemann surfaces are isomorphic.
 Andreotti proved Weil's version of the Torelli problem in \cite{and}.